spapas/spapas.github.io/content/easy-immutable-objects.rst

 ``counter`` attribute.

 I'd like to also add here that instead of using the ``Object.assign`` method you could use the `spread syntax`_ to more or less do the same.
-You can use the spread syntax to create an new object that has the same attributes of another object like this:
+The spread syntax on an object takes this object's attributes and outputs them as key-value dictionary pairs (for them to be used to initialize other objects).
+Thus, you can use the spread syntax to create an new object that has the same attributes of another object like this:

 .. code-block:: javascript